wolfSSL/wolfssl/IDE/GCC-ARM/README.md

 * All library options are defined in `Header/user_settings.h`.
 * The memory map is located in the linker file in `linker.ld`.
-* Entry point function is `reset_handler` in `retarget.c`.
+* Entry point function is `reset_handler` in `armtarget.c`.
-* The RTC and RNG hardware interface needs implemented for real production applications in `retarget.c`
+* The RTC and RNG hardware interface needs implemented for real production applications in `armtarget.c`

 ## Building